Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation

 \section{Simulation and results}

 To show the difference between the two architectures, a single-step RL problem is simulated.
-The structure is captured in Table~\ref{tab:results}.
-In brief, it is the combination of two simultaneous conditioned inhibition experiments, where one reinforcement is rewarding and the other is punishing.
-The experiment is arranged to show how well these architectures distinguish between inhibitory features and excitatory features of the opposite valence, in a case where both rewards and punishments do occur.
+It is the combination of two simultaneous conditioned inhibition experiments, where there are both rewarding and punishing excitatory stimuli/reinforcements as well as inhibitory stimuli.
+The experiment is arranged to show how well these architectures distinguish between inhibitory features and excitatory features of the opposite valence.
 As a RL problem, there are no actions to take; an agent is forced from one state to the next.
 As an aside, however, one can imagine an agent's actions also being represented as input features, for which the process of learning to predict outcomes based on proposed actions would then be the same.

-Specifically, there are 4 binary features, such that each feature is associated with a specific outcome that follows its presentation: feature PR is associated with delivery of a positive (rewarding) reinforcer (feature P), OP is associated with omission of P, NR is associated with delivery of a negative (punishing) reinforcer (N), and ON is associated with the omission of N. There are a total of $2^4=16$ unique data points.
-Training on the ``full'' dataset includes all 16 data points.
-The ``partial'' dataset is the ``full'' dataset excluding the data points in the lightly shaded rows of the table (numbered 2, 5, 7, 8, 10, and 14).
-The removed data points contain evidence of the non-linear nature of the inhibitory features OP and ON.
+The input data is comprised of 50 samples with four features apiece: two excitors, one for reward ($E^{+}$) and one for punishment ($E^{-}$) and two inhibitors, one canceling reward ($I^{+}$) and one canceling punishment ($I^{-}$) which are each given real-values between 0 and 1.
+Each data point can be classified as either ``linear'' where the inhibitory feature saliences do not exceed their associated excitatory feature saliences ($E^{+} \geq I^{+}$ and $E^{-} \geq I^{-}$) or ``non-linear'', otherwise.
+The expected future reward (or reward value) output is computed as R(s) = G($E^{+} - I^{+}) - G(E^{-} - I^{-})$, where $G()$ function again is a rectifier, so that an inhibitory feature alone cannot have a negative value.

+The learning cycle for the standard VFA in this experiment is the following: \begin{itemize} \item the 4-feature state vector is presented as input. \item the reward value prediction is made \item in the next time step, the actual reward value outcome ($R(s)$) is received and used to update the model \end{itemize}